In a nutshell

 Several RCTs have shown large effects for water quality interventions, but they have been unblinded and relied on self-reported diarrhea to measure a program’s success.
 The few blinded studies that have been conducted find no effect but, like some of the unblinded studies, also have methodological weaknesses.
 It is unclear how large a bias is introduced by self-reporting of diarrhea when respondents know whether or not they have received an intervention.
 Given the results of the blinded studies, it is possible that this bias accounts for all the effect reported in unblinded studies.

 The strength of the evidence relies on how one chooses to weigh a few, blinded studies with some methodological weaknesses that report no effect against a large number of unblinded studies, some of which may also have some methodological weaknesses, that, on average, report large effects.
-It should be noted that if the intervention were effective, we would guess that a carefully designed and well-executed program would likely be in the same range of cost-effectiveness as our priority interventions.34
+It should be noted that if the intervention were effective, we would guess that a carefully designed and well-executed program would be slightly below the range of cost-effectiveness of opportunities that we expect to direct marginal donations to (about 10x cash or higher, as of 2021).34

 Overall, we are ambivalent about the effect of water quality interventions on diarrhea.
 We find plausible theories grounded in the available evidence for both believing that water quality interventions reduce diarrhea and for the more pessimistic conclusion that these interventions do not have an effect.
 We also do not see any analysis that may lead to a more definitive answer without a significant, additional investment of time.
 We therefore summarize our work so far and leave questions for further investigation.